Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/centos.md

     You should receive an HTTP/1.1 200 OK message.

 ## Step 6.
-Finalize your configuration - enable Kong Manager and Developer Portal
+Finalize your configuration and verify Kong was successfully installed

 ### Enable and Configure Kong Manager